Your Challenges Are Going to Turn Into Opportunities | Lessons from Trauma

 Confront your emotions no matter how unpleasant they may be.
 If you want to cry, then cry.
 It’s better to express your feelings than to leave them inside your heart.
 Keeping them in for a long time can cause you to project your anger to others, or compromise your physical health.
 I remember crying a lot and having boxes of tissues on my side.
 It wasn't a pleasant sight, but I felt better after that.
 Stress is a silent killer.
 So, as hard as it can be, confront your emotions.
 If you find it hard to cry, you can write things down on a piece of paper and (safely) burn it in a pit.

 Don’t let pain get a hold of your heart.
 While what happened to us broke my heart into what felt like a million pieces, I could not let a bad experience dim my perspective on life.
-My FIL was toxic, and he has caused us a great deal of excruciating pain.
+My FIL was toxic, and he has caused us a great deal of pain.
 But, if I hated him too much, wouldn't I have become the same person that I disliked?
 I, or my husband, would have also taken it on someone else, and the pattern would have continued.
-Well, that's what I wanted to avoid.
-It is just not acceptable for me.
-My parents raised me and my sister lovingly and with respect.
+But of course, it's not like that's going to happen because my parents raised me and my sister lovingly and with respect (something I appreciate more now).
+They don't believe in revenge.
+I don't, too.

 It’s not the end of the world.
 Count your blessings and find reasons to smile.
 During moments of difficulty, it's easy to get caught up in our problems.
 But remember, there is always something to be thankful for.
 Do you have food on the table?
 Do you have a roof over your head?
 If yes, express gratitude.
 No matter how tough life gets, remember to find reasons to smile.
 Pick yourself up bit by bit.
 Take baby steps.
 Before you know it, you're up on your feet and ready to get back on track.
 As for me, I enjoyed collecting stickers and making videos at that time.
 It helped a lot.

 Have a good support system.
 When you're at your lowest, it's important to have a reliable support system that can give you care, guidance, and moral support.
-I am lucky I had people I could confide in during that time.
+I am so lucky I had people I confided in during that time.
 It makes a difference to have good people around you.
-Seek support from trusted family and friends.
-Avoid people who like drama because they will always attract drama, and the effects can spill over to you (this is what happened to us).
+Seek support from trusted loved ones.
+Avoid people who invalidate your emotions or attract drama because they will always attract drama, and the effects can spill over to you (this is what happened to us).

 Lastly, in every crisis, there is an opportunity.
 You’ll figure this one out yourself 💚